YangXiaozhou/yangxiaozhou.github.io/_posts/2019-10-02-linear-discriminant-analysis.md

 Virtues of LDA:

-1. Simple prototype classifier: simple to interpret.
+1. Simple prototype classifier: Distance to the class mean is used, it's simple to interpret.
-2. Decision boundary is linear: simple to implement and robust.
+2. Decision boundary is linear: It's simple to implement and the classification is robust.
-3. Dimension reduction: provides informative low-dimensional view on data.
+3. Dimension reduction: It provides informative low-dimensional view on the data, which is both useful for visualization and feature engineering.

 Shortcomings of LDA: